mattferris/mackup/Readme.md

 system standard).

 Sets are stored in `/var/lib/mackup`, with logging stored in `/var/log/mackup`.
 Sets are enabled by linking them in `/etc/mackup/sets.d`.
-The cron script in `/etc/cron.daily/mackup` scans `/etc/mackup/sets.d` for enabled sets.
+The cron job in `/etc/cron.d/mackup` scans `/etc/mackup/sets.d` for enabled sets.
 If a set contains a `log` subdirectoy (preferably a symlink to `/var/log/mackup/<set>`, then output produced during the backup will be logged to a file, otherwise it is captured by cron and emailed to the user (in most cases).